angusiguess/angusiguess.github.io-archive/_posts/2016-04-04-producers-and-error-handling.markdown

 date: 2016-04-04 22:00:00
 ---

+### Update: April 7

+Reddit user halgari (who wrote the core.async go macros and give an *excellent* series of videos on how they work, which can be found [here](https://www.youtube.com/watch?v=R3PZMIwXN_g)) pointed out that using a ```>!!``` in a function that would be placed in a go-loop can lead to some nasty bugs and block the thread pool.
+I've updated my code to reflect this.

+@priyatam on the clojurians slack pointed out some issues running the code, I've resolved these as well.

 Working with ```core.async``` over time, we start to see some idioms and patterns emerge.
 We'll start with probably the simplest one, the ```producer```.
 If anyone has a better name for this pattern I'd be happy to hear it, but for now ```producer```